omnifaces/omnifaces.github.io/index.md

 xmlns:of="http://omnifaces.org/functions"
 ```

-Since OmniFaces 5.0, these are available under a single XML namespace:
+Since OmniFaces 5.0 (currently only available as milestone release, with 5.0-M3 as latest), these are available under a single XML namespace:

 ```XML
 xmlns:o="omnifaces"